nanne007/AIPs/aips/aip-61.md

 Put differently, the “secret key” can be thought of as the user’s password for that account, which the user already knows, or a pre-installed HTTP cookie which precludes the need for the user to re-enter the password.
 However, this **password is not sufficient**: the managing application must be available: it must allow the user to sign in to their OIDC account and receive the OIDC signature.
 (We discuss [how to deal with disappearing apps](#alternative-recovery-paths-for-when-managing-applications-disappear) later on.)

 More formally, if a user can successfully use the application identified by $\mathsf{aud\\_val}$ to sign in (via OAuth) to their OIDC account identified by $(\mathsf{uid\\_key}, \mathsf{uid\\_val})$ and issued by the OIDC provider identified by $\mathsf{iss\\_val}$, then that ability acts as that users “secret key.”

+### Signatures

+We begin with a “warm-up” and describe our “leaky mode” keyless signatures which do not preserve the user’s privacy.
+After, we describe our “zero-knowledge” signatures which do preserve privacy.

 #### _Warm-up_: Leaky signatures that reveal the user’s and app’s identity